 North Bond Projects:

 Each year, the ENHS stadium/field hosts numerous athletic practices and games, marching band events and other co-curricular activities.
-Passage of the Feb.
-14 bond issue would ensure funds to make stadium upgrades to include new seating, press box, lighting, restrooms, concessions and parking.
+Passage of the February 2017 bond issue will ensure funds to make stadium upgrades to include new seating, press box, lighting, restrooms, concessions and parking.

 In addition, a new classroom addition that doubles as a storm shelter would be constructed on the far east side of the building.
 The classroom addition is needed because not all teachers at ENHS have classrooms.
 Some have only a traveling cart which they roll to different classrooms for each hour.